...

 1. Take the clothing outside

 Do not shake moldy clothes inside your bedroom, closet, or laundry room.
 Take the item outside first.
-That helps stop spores from spreading around your home.
+This helps reduce the chance of loose mold spreading around your home.

 3. Check the care label